 Cloud Phone vs Android Emulator

-This page helps buyers judge why cloud phones and Android emulators stop being interchangeable once work shifts into multi-account operations, device isolation, automation, and team execution.
+This page helps buyers judge why cloud phones and Android emulators stop being interchangeable once work moves into multi-account operations, device isolation, automation, and team execution.

-When teams should move from emulators to cloud phones
+Teams usually move from emulators to cloud phones in these three situations

 The same account pool now needs grouping, scheduling, handoff, and review across multiple operators.

-Device, proxy, and account boundaries are becoming harder to keep stable in a local setup.
+Device, proxy, and account boundaries are getting harder to keep stable in a local setup.

 Automation must connect with human review, queue control, and exception handling instead of only running scripts.